Introduction: Introduction to Workholding at the Pier 9 CNC Workshop

 Introduction to Fusion 360 Template Files

-You'll be using a Team Hub within Fusion 360, Team CNC at Pier 9, to access the dozens of workholding templates that we have created for each machine.
+We have created dozens of workholding templates for each machine available here.
 These template files contain a wide variety of workholding configurations for each machine, featuring different vises, stock sizes, jaw orientations, and stock orientations.

-When you access the templates, you will start by choosing a machine.
+When looking for the right template, you will start by choosing a machine.
 Then you will choose the type of vise you are using, and then a vise and stock configuration (whether the jaws are facing in or out and whether the stock is high or low).
-Finally, you will drag your part into the file, create a joint between your part and the stock, and then check the CAM Setup settings.
+Upload the part into fusion and your part into the file, create a joint between your part and the stock, and then check the CAM Setup settings.
 You will follow along with these steps inside each machine lesson.

 How the Pier 9 Workholding Folder Works